joyfulljs/xtouch/README.md

 # xtouch

-With `XTouch`, you only need to handle touch event only, it will just works fine on both touch device and mouse device or device that support boths.
+With `XTouch`, you only need to handle `touch` event only, it will just works fine on both touch device and mouse device or device that support both.

 # useage
 ```JS